gearglow/ReptiliaWithATwist/The List.md

 Elysia sat up, looking around to find Millie flanked by Lisa and Laura, and all three grinning.

 "Mm-hmm!"
 Luna nodded.
-Hermione wore a smugly content smile.
+Hermione wore a smugly contented smile.

 "I must say," Lisa said, "you certainly moved faster on things than we did.
 Took us most of last year to sort ourselves out.
 You three have been inseparable all term!"